 M E T H O D

-1. Preheat oven to 180C fan, 200C static and line a large baking sheet with parchment or bake-o-glide.
+1. Preheat the oven to 180°C fan, 200°C static and line a large baking sheet with parchment or bake-o-glide.

-2. Add the aubergine and peppers and drizzle with a little olive oil and sprinkle with fresh sea salt.
-If you like it a bit spicy add some dried chilli flakes too.
+2. Add the aubergine, peppers and drizzle with a little olive oil and sprinkle with fresh sea salt.
+If you like it a bit spicy, add some dried chilli flakes too.
 Toss to coat and roast for 30 minutes or until golden and crispy on the edges.

 4. Add the harissa paste and fry off a little with the onions and garlic for 2 minutes.
-Add the tomatoes and stock and cover.
-Bring it up a good bubbling heat, and then reduce to simmer.
+Add the tomatoes and stock then cover.
+Bring it up to a good bubbling heat, and then reduce to simmer.

 6. Add the falafels to the top of the stew and bake in the oven for 10 minutes.
 Garnish with the flat leaf parsley and serve.